On 20th August 2017, American actor and comedian Jerry Lewis passed away in Las Vegas at the age of 91.

 Lewis was involved in various charity causes, most notably the Muscular Dystrophy Assosiation, of which he was Chairman from 1950 until 2011.
 It is estimated that he has raised $2.6billion for the charity during this period.

-Below are a selection of clips from the work of Jerry Lewis;
+Below are a couple of clips from the work of Jerry Lewis;

 Martin & Lewis sing Side By Side (1955)